 California residents

 Under the California Consumer Privacy Act (CCPA) you have rights similar to those above: the right to know what personal information we hold, the right to deletion, and the right not to be discriminated against for exercising them.
-Because we do not run advertising, behavioural tracking, or third-party analytics on this site, we do not “sell” personal information in the CCPA sense, and we do not “share” it for cross-context behavioural advertising.
+Beyond the Google AdSense arrangement described in the Advertising section, we do not run on-site behavioural tracking or first-party analytics.
+We do not “sell” personal information in the CCPA sense and we do not directly “share” it for cross-context behavioural advertising; AdSense advertising cookies operate under Google’s vendor terms and you can opt out via the cookie banner.
 To exercise a CCPA right, email [email protected] with the request and enough detail for us to identify any data we hold about you.

 Children